Clathrus archeri: Habitat and distribution

+Recently, C. archeri var. alba with white tentacles or arms has been reported from the Shola Forests in the Western Ghats, Kerala, India.

 Ecology

 Clathrus archeri grows best in environments rich in decaying vegetation.
 The fungus is a saprotroph.
 It is most commonly found in leaf litter or mulch below vegetation.
 The most abundant acid secreted by the fungus is oxalic acid, this acid binds to metal cations and increases the bioavailability of some minerals.
 Fungal mycelium exhibits calcium pooling which changes soil pH and availability of phosphorus for surrounding flora.

-Habitat

-Common in environments with abundant decaying organic matter.
-Clathrus archeri is most commonly found in leaf litter, mulch, woodlands, and grasslands.
-Saprophytes prefer areas with high moisture or water, access to oxygen, neutral pH, and low-medium temperatures.
+Clathrus archeri spreads its spores through carrion seeking flies, the fungi produces a decaying flesh odor that mimics decomposition of animal tissue.
+This olfactory mimicry draws insects to inadvertently transport spores to new habitats.